 Can I Cook this Recipe in my Instant Pot?

-Use you could make this in the instant pot, you will just have to adjust the cooking time on it as it will be much less cook time.
+You could make this in the instant pot, you will just have to adjust the cooking time on it as it will be much less cooking time.

 - 1 lb Hamburger Meat

 - 1 tsp Paprika

 - 1/4 tsp Garlic Powder, Can substitute 1 clove of fresh garlic

 - 1/4 tsp Cayenne Pepper, Can omit if you do not want it spicy